ujjwalshriv3/automatic-mongodb-s3-backup/README.md

-This is simple aws lambda function that uses `mongodump` to backup mongodb database.
+This is simple aws lambda function that uses `mongodump` to  Automatic backup mongodb database.

 It zips the file and uploads it to an S3 bucket.